apache/doris/docs/en/docs/advanced/materialized-index.md

 | bitmap\_union | bitmap\_union, bitmap\_union\_count, count(distinct) |
 | hll\_union | hll\_raw\_agg, hll\_union\_agg, ndv, approx\_count\_distinct |

-After the aggregation functions of bitmap and hll match the materialized view in the query, the aggregation operator of the query will be rewritten according to the table structure of the materialized view.
+After the aggregation functions of bitmap and hll match the materialized index in the query, the aggregation operator of the query will be rewritten according to the table structure of the materialized index.
 See example 2 for details.

-### Query materialized views
+### Query materialized indexs

-Check what materialized views the current table has, and what their table structure is.
+Check what materialized indexs the current table has, and what their table structure is.
 Through the following command:

 ```
 MySQL [test]> desc mv_test all;